IIT (BHU) Varanasi: Festivals

-Apart from these, there are several departmental festivals.
-IIT BHU also participates in Banaras Hindu University's Inter-college festival Spandan which is held annually in the month of February.
+Apart from these, there are several departmental festivals, and events organized by student-run clubs.
+IIT BHU also participates in Banaras Hindu University's Inter-college festival Spandan which is held annually in February.

 Institute Magazine

-The institute newsletter, IIT BHU Connect is a bi-yearly magazine which features in-depth cover stories, recently organized events, adopted proposals, technical advances and helps promote the Institute beyond the boundaries of the university.
-Having been initiated in the year 2016, six editions have been published so far which received mostly positive reviews.
+The institute newsletter, IIT BHU Connect is a bi-yearly magazine that features in-depth cover stories, recently organized events, adopted proposals, and technical advances and helps promote the Institute beyond the boundaries of the university.
+Having been initiated in 2016, six editions have been published so far which received mostly positive reviews.
 It is run by a student team of around twenty students with one Student Editor.

 MCIIE

 Malaviya Centre for Innovation, Incubation and Entrepreneurship (MCIIE) was established in 2008.
 The objective of MCIIE is to produce successful firms that will leave the program financially viable.
-Incubator tenants not only benefit from business and technical assistance but also from official affiliation with the incubator, a supportive community with an entrepreneurial environment, direct link to entrepreneurs, and immediate networking and commercial opportunities with other tenant firms.
+Incubator tenants benefit from business and technical assistance and official affiliation with the incubator, a supportive community with an entrepreneurial environment, a direct link to entrepreneurs, and immediate networking and commercial opportunities with other tenant firms.
 The various programmes under MCIIE include: